yyj-02/castaway-backend/README.md

 </div>

+## What's New

+Users can now livestream through our app which is accomplished through Socket.io and a Google Compute Engine as a backend media server.
+The media server is a Selective Forwarding Unit that accepts audio from livestreamers and broadcasts them to the listeners in the respective rooms.
+We have also updated our UI to look more sleek and pleasing to the eye, mainly to match more to the look in our mockup design.

 ## Getting Started

 Castaway is a podcast app that serves contents from your favorite content creators on iPhone and Android.
 This project is written in Express and Firebase for the backend and Flutter for the frontend.